 Direct Benefits From Employer-Sponsored Health Plans

-Employer-sponsored health plans provide workforces with an affordable way to maintain essential health coverage.
+Employer-sponsored health plans provide every workforce with an affordable way to maintain essential health coverage.
 Having a large portion of medical expenses paid through an employer’s benefits package can provide employees with peace of mind and boost employee satisfaction.

 Employer-sponsored health plans have also been found to increase retention and reduce absenteeism by creating healthy employees that are more likely to be productive.
 These plans act as powerful recruiting tools, especially for employees trying to decide between multiple job offers.